The Strategic Role of Deception in Mongol Warfare

 Illusion of Superior Numbers

-Mongol commanders frequently used decoys to create the illusion of overwhelming force.
-Small detachments would raise clouds of dust by dragging brushwood behind their horses, making a few hundred riders appear as a host of thousands.
-At night, they lit extra campfires far beyond their actual numbers.
-Dummy soldiers made of straw or wood were propped on spare horses to give the impression of reserves.
-These tricks not only intimidated enemies but also masked the location of the main Mongol force, allowing it to maneuver undetected.
+Mongol commanders frequently employed decoys to create the illusion of overwhelming force.
+Small detachments would raise immense clouds of dust by dragging brushwood or animal hides behind their horses, making a few hundred riders appear as a host of thousands.
+At night, they would light extra campfires far exceeding their actual numbers, sometimes spreading them over several miles to mimic a large encampment.
+Dummy soldiers made from straw, wood, or captured clothing were propped onto spare horses or positioned on walls during sieges to give the appearance of reserve forces waiting to be committed.
+These tricks served multiple purposes: they intimidated superstitious or uncertain enemies, they masked the true location of the main Mongol force, and they forced opponents to commit resources to defending against phantom threats.
+The psychological effect was amplified when combined with fast-moving patrols that appeared and disappeared at multiple points around the enemy perimeter, reinforcing the impression of a vast, encircling army.

 Decoy Flanks and Ambushes